ELthomasoPostfix/Webservices/README.md

 ## Version control

-The `.gitignore` file was taken, and then possibly adapted, from [this github repo](https://github.com/tiangolo/fastapi/blob/master/.gitignore), which provides a template file for the FastAPI api web framework.
+The `.gitignore` file was generated with [this website](https://www.toptal.com/developers/gitignore), which allows gitignore file generation based on used technologies, and then possibly adapted.